vstabile/gm-swap/docs/atomic-signature-swap.md

     {
       sa: "<adaptor signature>",
       Rx: "<x-coordinate of the public nonce>",
-      Tx: "<x-coordinate of the adaptor point>"
+      Rax: "<x-coordinate of the adaptor point>"
     },
     ...
   ],